 - Best for Businesses, hospitals, hotels and homeowners who need a wall or window air conditioning unit.

-LG specializes in bringing the latest technological advancements into consumer’s homes.
-They sell portable, window and wall air conditioners along with accessories to improve your air conditioner’s accessibility and performance.
+LG is a multi-national corporation headquartered in South Korea, specializing in bringing the latest technological advancements into consumer’s homes.
+In addition to many other tech products, LG innovates and sells portable, window and wall air conditioners along with accessories to improve your air conditioner’s accessibility and performance.

-- Best for LG’s air conditioners are best for homeowners and apartment dwellers who are looking for portable, window or wall air conditioning units.
+- Best for homeowners and apartment dwellers who are looking for portable, window or wall air conditioning units.

 Goodman Manufacturing has been building air conditioning and heating equipment since 1982.
-They are sold to homeowners by independent contractors across the country.
+The units are sold to homeowners by independent contractors across the country.
 As a member of the Daikin Group, they also sell Daikin HVAC systems commercially.

-- Best for Homeowners of medium to large sized homes, who want either a central or ductless split air conditioning system.
+- Best for owners of medium to large sized homes who want either a central or ductless split air conditioning system.

 Haier is a wholly owned subsidiary of the Haier Group.
 As a global company specializing in consumer electronics, Haier is recognized for their commitment to sustainability and community.
 They sell wall, ductless, PTAC and portable air conditioners.